Right to Assemble

 De Jonge v.
 Oregon, 299 U.S 353 (1937).
 The U.S. Supreme Court unanimously ruled that the right to peaceably assemble "for lawful discussion, however unpopular the sponsorship, cannot be made a crime."
 The decision applied the First Amendment right of peaceful assembly to the states through the due process clause of the Fourteenth Amendment.

 Hague v.
-C.I.O., 307 U.S. 496 (1939), the high court ruled that peaceful demonstrators may not be prosecuted for "disorderly conduct."
+C.I.O., 307 U.S. 496 (1939).
+The Supreme Court ruled that peaceful demonstrators may not be prosecuted for "disorderly conduct."
 This case also secured streets and sidewalks as public forums.

 Thornhill v.
 Alabama, 310 U.S. 88 (1940) The Supreme Court held that orderly union picketing that informs the public of issues is protected by the constitutional freedom of speech of the press and the right of peaceable assembly and cannot be prosecuted under state loitering and picketing laws.

 Edwards v.
-South Carolina, 372 U.S. 229 (1963), in an 8-to-1 decision, the high court overturned the breach of peace convictions of 180 black students who had peacefully marched to the state capitol to protest discrimination.
-The police stopped the demonstration and arrested the students because they were afraid that the 200-300 who gathered to watch the demonstration might cause a riot.
+South Carolina, 372 U.S. 229 (1963).
+In an 8-to-1 decision, the Suprmee Court overturned the breach of peace convictions of 180 black students who had peacefully marched to the state capitol to protest discrimination.
+The police stopped the demonstration and arrested the students because they were afraid that the 200-300 people who gathered to watch the demonstration might cause a riot.
 The court held the state law unconstitutionally over-broad because it penalized the exercise of free speech, peaceable assembly, and the right of petition for a redress of grievances.
 A disorderly crowd, or the fear of one, cannot be used to stop a peaceful demonstration or cancel the right of peaceable assembly.

 Ties to the Philanthropic Sector

 The right to peaceable assembly provides the opportunity for all citizens, whether they are employed by the federal or state government, by private businesses, or by nonprofit organizations, to participate in America's political life and in the electoral process.

 Key Related Ideas